flakusha/freshgit/README.md

 # freshgit - git repositories downloader and updater

-This is application in Rust to keep your repositories locally and update them using configuration file.
+This is application is designed keep your repositories locally and update them using configuration file.

 My aim is to test out tokio and futures for this purpose and achieve better